macarr/readyApiTemplater/README.md

 With the previously displayed changes, this will show a window containing the text of the PostOrPutVaquinhas template, with the amount changed to 15 and the name changed to "${DataSource Create Vaquinha#Name}".
-Be sure to remove this when you are finished with your test case, otherwise it will pop up every time this script is run.
+Be sure to remove this line when you are finished with your test case, otherwise it will pop up every time this script is run.

 Once you have finished with your changes, you need to save them to a Ready API property so that